-Central European Training School on neutron techniques
+Central European Training School

-14th Central European Training School on Neutron Techniques
+15th Central European Training School on Neutron Techniques